s-shader/Stock-Market-Analysis-and-Prediction/README.md

 # Scenario:

-## As an analyst for an investment firm I am tasked with finding variables, or indicators to more accurately predict market movements and maximize returns.
+## As an analyst for an investment firm I am tasked with finding variables, or indicators, to predict more accurately market movements and to maximize returns.

 # Data: